EvrmoreOrg/electrum-evrmore/README.rst

 Contact us on `Discord`_!

-Interested in a pre-built binary?
-Find them `here`_.
-Otherwise, continue reading.

 Want to mine to hardware?
 See this `article`_.
 Trezor has similar problems.
 It is recommended that you set up a software wallet and mine to that, then send to your hardware from there.

+Interested in a pre-built binary?
+Find them `here`_.
+Otherwise, continue reading.

+Electrum Ravencoin is currently only supported for Qt-based software.

 The master branch is not always guaranteed to be working as expected.
 If you would like to build from source or run raw python, please use the source from one of our `releases`_.